Homelet/McCannyManagement/README.md

 A Managment Software aimed for manage the School's Calender

-The Student/Calendar Management Project is a volunteer project, the initial motivation of the project is to reduce my counsellor`s workflow by creating a program to help her manage student information and provide assistant planning the school calendar.
+The Student/Calendar Management Project is a volunteer project, the initial motivation of the project is to reduce my counsellor's workflow by creating a program to help her manage student information and provide assistant planning the school calendar.